Physical Environment and Safety Figures

 SOURCE: U.S. Census Bureau and Department of Housing and Urban Development, American Housing Survey.
 Tabulated by Department of Housing and Urban Development.

-Figure PHY5.B: Percentage of households with children ages 0–17 that reported severe housing cost burdens, selected years 1999–2019
+Indicator PHY5.B: Percentage of households with children ages 0–17 that reported severe housing cost burdens, selected years 2001–2021

 SOURCE: U.S. Census Bureau and Department of Housing and Urban Development, American Housing Survey.
 Tabulated by Department of Housing and Urban Development.

 NOTE: Serious violent crimes include aggravated assault, rape, robbery (stealing by force or threat of violence), and homicide.
-In 2020, homicides represented 1.3% of serious violent crime, and the total number of homicides of juveniles has been relatively stable over the last decade.
-Estimates may vary from previous publications due to updating of more recent homicide and victimization numbers.
-See Criminal Victimization, 2007, https://www.bjs.gov%3c/a]https://www.bjs.gov, for more information.
-In 2016, the National Crime Victimization Survey (NCVS) sample was redesigned, so 2016 estimates among youths are not comparable with estimates for other years.
+In 2021, homicides represented 1.4% of serious violent crime, and the total number of homicides of juveniles has been relatively stable over the last decade.
+Beginning in 2021, the number of homicides was estimated using the FBI's National Incident-Based Reporting System.
+From 1993-2020, the number of homicides were estimated using the FBI's Supplementary Homicide Reports.
+See Criminal Victimization, 2007, https://bjs.ojp.gov/content/pub/pdf/cv07.pdf, for more information.
+In 2016, the National Crime Victimization Survey sample was redesigned, so 2016 estimates among youths are not comparable with estimates for other years.
 The 2020 NCVS weights include an additional adjustment to address the impact of modified field operations due to COVID-19.
 The 2020 estimate for female youth did not meet reporting standards due to insufficient unweighted sample cases and is excluded from the graphic.
-For more information on the weighting adjustments applied in 2020, see the Source and Accuracy Statement for the 2020 National Crime Victimization Survey in the NCVS 2020 Codebook (https://www.icpsr.umich.edu/web/NACJD/series/95) and Criminal Victimization, 2020 (NCJ 301775, BJS, October 2021).
+For more information on the weighting adjustments applied in 2020, see the Source and Accuracy Statement for the 2020 National Crime Victimization Survey in the NCVS 2020 Codebook (https://www.icpsr.umich.edu/web/NACJD/studies/38090/summary) and Criminal Victimization, 2020 (NCJ 301775, BJS, October 2021).

-SOURCE: Bureau of Justice Statistics, National Crime Victimization Survey and Federal Bureau of Investigation, Uniform Crime Reporting Program, Supplementary Homicide Reports.
+SOURCE: Bureau of Justice Statistics, National Crime Victimization Survey and Federal Bureau of Investigation, Uniform Crime Reporting Program, National Incident-Based Reporting System.

 ‡ Reporting standards not met; estimate is considered unreliable.